Common Questions About Your Resume

-A: It's important to focus on making sure your resume reflects all of the important components (objectives, goals, employment history and experience, skill sets, etc.) and not so much on the length of your document.
+A: It's best in most cases, but it's not the most important issue.
+Focus instead on making sure your resume reflects all of the important components (objectives, goals, employment history and experience, skill sets, etc.).
 While recruiters do read a lot of resumes, remember that your resume is the only thing they receive that paints a picture of who you are and what you can do.

 Q: Is it necessary that I have an objective?

-Here are some sample objectives to help you get started:
+Here is a sample resume profile to help you get started:

 Q: Do I need to have several different resumes to reflect different fields I might want to go into?

-A: It is very difficult to have one resume that will be suitable for all jobs for which you will apply.
-We recommend that you have a general resume that you can customize for different jobs.
+A: Yes, we recommend that you have a general resume that you can customize for different jobs.
 The more you can customize your resume, the better.
 Recruiters will appreciate your narrowing the focus of your resume.